 All white and off-white paints reflect the colors that are present in the surrounding decor.
-Here, Greek Villa walls look very beige as they reflect the brown from the wood beams.
+Here in Twelve on Main‘s living room, Greek Villa walls look very beige as they reflect the brown from the wood beams.

 But notice it only looks this way up at the top where the natural light doesn’t hit the walls.
 Below the windows, the walls are white.

-Once again, the beige undertone is coming through thanks to the low natural light and wood tones in the room.
+Once again, the beige undertone is coming through thanks to the low natural light and wood tones in this room from What the Fab.
 The effect is slight, but if you look, it’s there.

 Kitchens Painted Greek Villa

 I have to say, Greek Villa is one of my favorite kitchen cabinet colors!
-The color is soft but light and somehow effortlessly ties in multiple other colors together into a beautiful, cohesive palette.
+The color is soft but light and somehow effortlessly ties in multiple other colors together, including the browns and beiges from the backsplash tile into a beautiful, cohesive palette.

 SW Greek Villa Dining Rooms

-Not only does Sherwin Williams Greek Villa look terrific in kitchens, but you can feel free to just carry it through to the dining room.
+Not only does Sherwin Williams Greek Villa look terrific in kitchens, but you can feel free to just carry it through to the dining room, as seen in this example from Emily Henderson.
 Most whites look great with black, probably because they’re both so neutral.